Jacob Meyers Player Props: Astros vs. Braves

 Jacob Meyers At The Plate

-- Meyers is hitting .222 with a double, a home run and four walks.
+- Meyers has a double, a home run and four walks while batting .250.

+- Meyers is batting .353 with one homer during his last outings and is riding a four-game hitting streak.

-- This year, Meyers has posted at least one hit in six of 15 games (40.0%), and had multiple hits twice.
+- Meyers has picked up a hit in 43.8% of his 16 games this year, with multiple hits in 18.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.